vinspdb/GANDALF/README.md

 # How to use:

-Dataset Generation – please download the raw files from the link below, and then run:
+Dataset Generation – please download the raw files from the link below, and then run the following command:

 ```
 python -m csv_to_text